cartalyst/interpret/README.md

 ##License

-This software is released under the [Cartalyst PSL](LICENSE) License.
+This software is released under the [BSD-3-Clause](LICENSE) License.

 © 2012-2014 Cartalyst LLC, All rights reserved.